Italy's Del Vecchio calls on Mediobanca to grow through M&A

 Nagel has said possible acquisitions in wealth management and consumer banking remain core to Mediobanca’s strategy.

-However, last month Mediobanca decided against acquiring Julius Baer’s (BAER.S) Italian subsidiary Kairos after examining it as a potential target.
+However, last month Mediobanca decided against acquiring Julius Baer’s Italian subsidiary Kairos after examining it as a potential target.

 A source familiar with the situation said on Wednesday Del Vecchio wanted to change Mediobanca’s governance rules to ensure he has a say in the choice of the next chief executive when Nagel’s mandate comes up for renewal next year.